 Studio Mars was asked, together with Andrew van Egmond, to design a courtyard for the new Roosendaal city office.
 The Huis van Roosendaal will be an open, inviting and energy-neutral building for the employees and residents of the city.

-Upcycling lighting object collaboration in with: "De Licht Vormgevers"
+Upcycling lighting object collaboration with: "De Licht Vormgevers."

 Hans van Heeswijk Architecten